85GLC85/shakespeare-m1/README.md

 - has navigation to get to other pages
 - has footer to allow user to find social media content

+## 404

+In case user navigates to a page outside of the ones I have developed they will have a similar look and feel of a page.

  # Wireframe

  ![wireframe one main page](https://github.com/85GLC85/shakespeare-m1/blob/main/assets/images/readme/wireframe1.jpg)